BLepers/DistSysLab/Lab01/README.md

 ```

 ⚠️ The actual output may vary due to scheduling.
 For instance, since `P0` does not wait for `P1`, it may reacquire the lock before `P1` manages to take it.
-Adding a `0 Wait 1` instruction before `0 Lock 1` would prevent this.
+Adding a `0 Wait 1` instruction before the second `0 Lock 1` would prevent this.

 ## Language